Skip to main content

 Broadband: Investment models

-Investment models present interesting involvement opportunities for a public authority that engages in regional broadband development.
+Investment models present interesting opportunities for a public authority to engage in regional broadband development.

 Broadband: Main financing tools